 New Business Structure Available in Singapore for Investment Funds

-Flexibility to redeem investments and pay dividends out of capital
+Flexibility to issue shares, redeem investments and pay dividends out of capital

-Economies of scale through use of VCCs as umbrella funds
+Economies of scale and enhanced protection through use of VCCs as umbrella funds

 - VCC can be established as a standalone fund, or as an umbrella fund with multiple sub-funds, which would benefit the grouping of various Asian and European equities under a single umbrella VCC.
 The assets and liabilities of each sub-fund, by law, are to be segregated, so that one sub-fund cannot be used to discharge the liabilities of the umbrella fund, or of another sub-fund.